 If you already have installed the commercial software that came with the book, you can download complimentary upgrades for Windows

 and Macintosh versions of the

 software that comes with the book Electrophysiology of the Neuron.

-that allow additional features, such as modifying the display, editing
+and clipboard.
+These have poweruser options, that allow additional features, such as modifying the display, editing

 the voltage-dependent models, etc.